1. About senna

 Your doctor or midwife will first advise that you eat more fibre and drink plenty of liquids.
 You'll also be encouraged to do gentle exercise.

-If dietary and lifestyle changes don't work, you may be recommended a laxative.
-Laxatives are usually safe for pregnant women to take because most of them aren't absorbed by the digestive system.
-This means that your baby won't feel the effects of the laxative.
+If dietary and lifestyle changes do not work, you may be recommended a laxative.
+Laxatives are usually safe for pregnant women to take because most of them are not absorbed by the digestive system.
+This means that your baby will not feel the effects of the laxative.

 However senna is partly absorbed by your gut.
-Your doctor or midwife will usually only recommend senna if other laxatives haven't worked.
+Your doctor or midwife will usually only recommend senna if other laxatives have not worked.

 Non-urgent advice: Tell your doctor if you're: